Skip to main content

 Prior Effective Dates: 7/14/2016

-When a student repeats a course, both grades will appear on the academic record, and the highest grade will be used in calculating the grade point average.
+When a student repeats a course, both grades will appear on the academic record, and the highest grade will be used in calculating the grade point average (GPA).
 Students may receive financial aid for repeating courses.
 However, if the student is retaking a previously passed course, financial aid can only be used for one repeat of that course.
-Any courses that are repeated will be used in the calculation of a student's satisfactory academic progress status.
+Any courses that are repeated will be used in the calculation of a student's satisfactory academic progress (SAP) status.
+Course grades from another institution will not replace a Stark state college grade nor will they be used in calculating the GPA.

 Supplemental Information